-Changing Public Charge Immigration Rules: The Potential Impact on Children Who Need Care (PDF) analyzes how the rule change could impact Medicaid and Children’s Health Insurance Program (CHIP) enrollment among a particularly vulnerable group: low- and moderate-income children who are in need of medical attention.
+Changing Public Charge Immigration Rules: The Potential Impact on Children Who Need Care (PDF) analyzes how the rule change could impact Medicaid and Children’s Health Insurance Program (CHIP) enrollment among a particularly vulnerable group: children in low- and moderate-income households who are in need of medical attention.

 The brief’s key findings include: